 The main focus of my research is the psychology of sustainability.
-I apply community and other psychology principles, theories and tools to address issues related to sustainability, including global climate change mitigation and resiliency, with a special focus on environmental justice and youth engagement in environmental action.
+I apply community and other psychology principles, theories and tools to address issues related to sustainability, including global climate change mitigation and resiliency, with a special focus on sustainability justice, cultures of sustainability, and youth engagement in environmental action.
 For details regarding current and past projects please see the website of VERiS.

 I am interested in supervising students at different levels who are interested in community psychology and social justice and who want to use their studies to make this world a better place for all.
 Students with an interest in sustainability, environmental justice and/or youth engagement are especially encouraged to contact me.